edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 Conda collects all of the packages with the same name across all listed channels and processes them as follows:

-Sorts packages from highest to lowest channel priority.
+1. Sorts packages from highest to lowest channel priority.

-Sorts tied packages---packages with the same channel priority---from highest to lowest version number.
+1. Sorts tied packages---packages with the same channel priority---from highest to lowest version number.
 For example, if channelA contains NumPy 1.12.0 and 1.13.1, NumPy 1.13.1 will be sorted higher.

-Sorts still-tied packages---packages with the same channel priority and same version---from highest to lowest build number.
+1. Sorts still-tied packages, packages with the same channel priority and same version, from highest to lowest build number.
 For example, if channelA contains both NumPy 1.12.0 build 1 and build 2, build 2 is sorted first.
 Any packages in channelB would be sorted below those in channelA.

-Installs the first package on the sorted list that satisfies the installation specifications.
+1. Installs the first package on the sorted list that satisfies the installation specifications.

-Channel priority listed on the command decreases from left to right.
-Sp if you where to install base R `r-base` using the command below.
+**Note:** Channel priority listed on the command decreases from left to right.
+So if you were to install base R `r-base` using the command below.

 ~~~
-conda create --name rproject-env --channel defaults --channel conda-forge r-base
+$ conda create --name rproject-env --channel defaults --channel conda-forge r-base
 ~~~
 {: .language-bash}

 The first channel  `defaults` would have a higher priority than the second `conda-forge`.
 This is true even, if the version number of the package is higher in the second channel.

-The bioconda team suggests that the `conda-forge` channel be a higher priority than the `bioconda` channel.
+**Note:** The bioconda team suggests that the `conda-forge` channel be a higher priority than the `bioconda` channel.

 ## Adding channels to .condarc